willcpope/text_generation/README.md

 This project uses the Python package [aitextgen](https://docs.aitextgen.io) using OpenAI's GPT-2 architecture.

-> aitextgen is a Python package that leverages PyTorch, Hugging Face Transformers and pytorch-lightning with specific optimizations for text generation using GPT-2, > plus many added features.
+> aitextgen is a Python package that leverages PyTorch, Hugging Face Transformers and pytorch-lightning with specific optimizations for text generation using GPT-2, plus many added features.

 ## Results
-It's important to note that
+While both models produced some interesting results, it requires a great deal of curation.
+Per the aitextgen website -

-Not all AI generated text will be good, hence why human curation is currently a necessary strategy for many finetuned models.
+> Not all AI generated text will be good, hence why human curation is currently a necessary strategy for many finetuned models.
 In testing, only 5% — 10% of generated text is viable.
 One of the design goals of aitextgen is to help provide tools to improve that signal-to-noise ratio.

 ### H.P.
 Lovecraft Model